F5Networks/f5-telemetry-streaming/test/README.md

         SKIP_DUT_TESTS - set value to 1 or true to skip package tests against BIG-IP.
 DUT device setup/teardown will still run.
-        SKIP_CONSUMER_TESTS - set value to 1 or true to skip package tests against Consumers CONSUMER_TYPE_REGEX - specify RegEx to filter Consumers by name
+        SKIP_CONSUMER_TESTS - set value to 1 or true to skip package tests against Consumers CONSUMER_TYPE_REGEX - specify RegEx to filter Consumers by name SKIP_PULL_CONSUMER_TESTS - set value to 1 or true to skip package tests against Pull Consumers TEST_HARNESS_FILE - set to the filepath of the test harness file; example harness file above ARTIFACTORY_DOCKER_HUB - set to the Docker Hub mirror of your choice.
+If ommitted, will pull Docker images from Docker Hub

 3. Trigger the test run with `npm run test-functional`.